10ap17/Solidity-Gas-Optimizations/README.md

 ```bash
 forge test --gas-report
 ```
-Ensure that you meet these requirements before proceeding with any operations or testing within the Solidity-Gas-Optimizations project.
+Ensure that you meet these requirements before proceeding with any operations within the Solidity-Gas-Optimizations project.

 ## <a name="optimizations"></a>Optimizations
 ```bash